 Termites are represented by 15 species, the most common species being Aganotermes oryctes, Microtermes albopartitus, Cubitermes pretorianus and Microcerotermes parvum.
 Of the 15 species, 4 are humus feeders, the rest feed on dead wood or leaf litter.
 A mean of 2,540 termites was found in the soil under 1 m2 of area (maximum in November was 8,204, minimum in July was 596).

-The fauna of the remaining savanna areas in Africa is particularly rich in large mammals compared to the savannas and grasslands on the other continents.
+The fauna of the remaining savannah areas in Africa is particularly rich in large mammals compared to the savannahs and grasslands on the other continents.
 However, it is known that in the other continents mammal fauna was also considerably richer 11-15 thousand years ago.

 Among herbivores, the following functional groups can usually be distinguished: